Department of Linguistics and Philosophy

 Can be repeated for credit.

 Open to qualified graduate students in philosophy who wish to pursue special studies or projects.
-Consult with the intended supervisor and the Chair of the Committee on Graduate Students in Philosophy before registering.
+Consult with the intended advisor and the Chair of the Committee on Graduate Students in Philosophy before registering.

 Consult B. Skow